ZAHIDKHATTAKCS/Tasks/Now 5 Tasks in Tailwindcss/All Taks in Flex in tailwindcss/Task-5/README.md

-## Task-5 Today task is to create responsive Whatsapp Design for Mobile and Desktop Site
+## Task-5 Today task is to create responsive Whatsapp Design for Mobile and Desktop Site in tailwindcss

 ## Design view in Mobile